 Teams allow anyone to create their own team with family and/or friends to complete a challenge.
 You can also use this feature to challenge other teams!

 Communities are for organizations such as Workplaces, Primary Care Networks, Health Care Providers, Libraries, Schools and Municipalities.
 By registering as a community you will be able to start a challenge for your community (organization).
 To request the creation of a new community, sign up for UWALK.ca and click the Request a Community button at the top of the “Teams and Communities” page.
 By registering as a community you will also have access to all of UWALK’s resources such as:

 *Downloadable UWALK logos

 Yes!
 You can enter activity minutes into the tracking tool that a pedometer doesn’t pick up (e.g. swimming or cycling).
 10 minutes of moderate physical activity = 1000 steps and 10 minutes of vigorous physical activity = 2000 steps.

 A unique feature on the UWALK website is the ability to track stair climbing.
 This is done by recording the flights of stairs you climb each day.
-If you have a Fitbit One you’re in luck, you can synchronize the website with your Fitbit to automatically pull flights (the website does this every few minutes so your data is always up to date!).
+If you have a Fitbit or Garmin you’re in luck, you can synchronize the website with your Fitbit to automatically pull flights (the website does this every few minutes so your data is always up to date!).
 Please note, for the Fitbit to synchronize with the website, you will need to be near your computer that has the Fitbit dongle connected.
-If you don’t have a Fitbit not to worry you can track your daily flights and manually upload your flights to the website.
-If however, you are not interested in tracking stair climbing activity see the website help section for information on how to disable this function.
+If you don’t have a Fitbit, not to worry, you can track your daily flights and manually upload your flights to the website.

 Great question!
 Roughly 10 stairs is equivalent to 1 Flight.
 To give you a bit of a goal, research recommends aiming for 55 flights per week, that’s around 8 flights per day.
 When measuring flights, only count the stairs that you climb up, not down.